-Integrations: Configure Pipe API in Next.js
+Integrations: Configure Langbase with Next.js

-Let's integrate Pipe into a Next.js app.
+Let's integrate an AI title generator pipe agent into a Next.js app.

 In this integration guide, you will: